What does systemic thinking mean? – Basics, attitude, and methods from practice

 Was bedeutet systemisches Denken? – Grundlagen, Haltung und Methoden aus der Praxis

-What is systems thinking?
+What is systemic thinking?

 The attitude behind the systemic approach

-Those who work systemically bring with them a special fundamental attitude: everyone is considered an expert in their own life.
-It's not about imposing solutions, but about developing new perspectives together.
+Those who work systemically bring a special basic attitude: every person is considered an expert on their own life.
+It is not about prescribing solutions but about developing new perspectives together.
 Central to this is the so-called "attitude of not knowing": one approaches others with respect, openness, and curiosity – without judgment.

 Systemic questions – door openers for new perspectives